 Knowledge and understanding of key issues and current debates in multimodal translation research.

 Knowledge and understanding of the nature of multimodal translation.

 Ability to analyse and solve theoretical and practical translation problems.

 Ability to apply one’s knowledge of translation theories in translating multimodal texts.

-Skill in translating multimodal texts from English to Dutch and Dutch to English for native speakers of English).
+Skill in translating multimodal texts from English to Dutch (Dutch to English for native speakers of English).